Azure/slm-innovator-lab/3_llmops-aistudio/README.md

 **Scenario 3: Evaluate your models using Prompt Flow to keep optimizing**

-**Scenario 4: Responsible AI, Content Safety with Azure AI studio before production** ​
+**Scenario 4: Content Safety with Azure AI studio before production** ​

 [//]: # (**Scenario 5: Attach Azure API management and Azure Monitor for reliability and monitoring TBD**)